What does ALTCS Stand for?

 In this case, the allowed portion is the CSRA or the Community Spouse Resource Allowance.

-There is a Minimum and a Maximum Community Spouse Resource Allowance.
+There is a Minimum and a Maximum Community Spouse Resource Allowance for 2024.

 As mentioned, married couple assets for Medicaid / ALTCS purposes are joint.